 (2) Be used only by their genuine owners; and

-(3) Be administered and executed to ensure that attempted use of an individual’s electronic signature by anyone other than its genuine owner requires collaboration of two or more individuals.
+(3) Be administered and executed to ensure that attempted use of an individual’s electronic signature by anyone other than its genuine owner requires the collaboration of two or more individuals.

 (b) Electronic signatures based upon biometrics shall be designed to ensure that they cannot be used by anyone other than their genuine owners.”